 As will be related below, the photographic corpus examined here discloses that the meeting with the Orient goes beyond a Western separation and distancing from the Oriental.
-This meeting also suggests possibilities for a synthesis of identities, expressing a desire for integration, and a yearning to efface an identity of provenance while adopting an one based on the “Other.”
-Zionist ideology viewed this synthesis as the diasporic Jew’s transformation into the “New Jew,” a process achieved by appropriating the (supposedly original) ancient, national identity.
+This meeting also suggests possibilities for a synthesis of identities, expressing a desire for integration, and a yearning to efface an identity of provenance while adopting one based on the Other.
+Zionist ideology viewed this synthesis as the diasporic Jew’s transformation into the “New Jew,” a process achieved by appropriating the supposedly original, ancient, national identity.
 The passion for the Orient, the desire for assimilation, for the unique mixing of old and new – this kind of conflictual dualism was characteristic of early Zionism.
 The meaning and interpretation of this Janus-faced, Eastern-Western identity was the subject of heated debates among members of the Zionist movement.
-The positions spanned a wide arc of responses, from the extreme “Westernizers” – who considered the Orient as primitive place, inherently equatorial and lazy – to radical “Easternizers,” such as “Chavurat HaRoyim” (the Shepherds’ Collective), who sought to assimilate into the East and even considered converting to Islam.
+The positions spanned a wide arc of responses, from the extreme “Westernizers” – who considered the Orient a primitive place, inherently equatorial and lazy – to radical “Easternizers,” such as Chavurat HaRoyim (the Shepherds’ Collective), who sought to assimilate into the East and even considered converting to Islam.
 The majority opinion lay somewhere between these two poles.
 At a certain historical moment, some time between the First and the Fourth Aliyot, Zionists who had already made Aliyah attempted to add Oriental components to their Western identity.
-The photographs analyzed in this book bear the stamp of this desire for assimilation, that seen by contemporaries as an expression of a lust for life, a form of salvation and even redemption; above all else, is expressed a yearning to belong to an authentic source.
+The photographs analyzed in this book bear the stamp of this desire for assimilation, which was seen by contemporaries as an expression of a lust for life, a form of salvation and even redemption; above all else, it expressed a yearning to belong to an authentic source.